Trust / Home Improvement Retail / 1978-present

 Big-box retail can win on assortment, but assortment alone can overwhelm.
 In home improvement, the customer may not know the vocabulary of the aisle, the correct size, the difference between similar parts, or the order of operations.
 Scale needs translation.

 The orange apron became that translation cue.
 It made help visible in a large environment.
-The brand was not only the square orange mark outside the store.
+The brand was not merely the square orange mark outside the store.
 It was also the expectation that someone wearing orange could help turn a vague project into a purchase path.

 Projects Are The Real Product

 The Home Depot sells tools, paint, lumber, hardware, appliances, plants, fixtures, and services, but the customer's real goal is usually a project outcome.
-That means the brand has to organize around use, not only inventory.
+That means the brand has to organize around use, not merely inventory.

 A project orientation changes the meaning of retail.
 The aisle, associate, online guide, rental counter, checkout, and delivery option all become part of the same trust system.
-The customer is not only asking whether the store has a product.
+The customer is not merely asking whether the store has a product.
 They are asking whether the store can help them finish the job.

 Orange Became Operational